openhwgroup/cva6/CONTRIBUTING.md

         - So that we can detect quickly if future updates break your contribution.
         - To avoid impacting those users who use your contribution in their project.
         - At this point, we do not request a 100%-coverage verification suite.
+    * Be kind to the people who process your pull request(s)
+        - Explain your contribution in the pull request.
+        - If your contribution solves an issue, fill in an issue and cross link it in the pull-request.
+        - The reviewer(s) prefer to review several small pull requests rather one large pull request.
+Synchronize with the team to identify the right breakdown.

 If you encounter difficulties with these guidelines, get in touch with the team!